Zen Monkey Complete Kit Review

-A good price, attractive package, and excellent feature set contribute to making this our Best Buy.
-When put up against the other entry-level style lines, this one was the clear winner for it's "bang for your buck".
-While it's great as a learning line or for a casual slack sesh in the backyard, the webbing isn't bouncy enough for tricks and the max this can easily be set up is about 55', which isn't bad but not long enough for longlining.
+A fair price, attractive package, and excellent feature set contribute to making this a good beginner line.
+It works great as a learning line or for a casual slack sesh in the backyard.
+The webbing isn't bouncy enough for tricks, and the max this can easily be set up is about 55', which isn't bad but not long enough for longlining.

 Ease of Set-up